OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Introduction

-Recently, significant advancements \cite{wu2015privately} \cite{giacomelli2019privacy} \cite{sarpatwar2020privacy} have been made in the field of privacy-preserving inference for decision trees.
-Kiss et al. \cite{kiss2019sok} systematically categorized constant-round protocols, identifying optimal implementations that leverage garbling techniques and homomorphic encryption to enhance privacy.
-Zheng et al. \cite{zheng2020securely} introduced a secure framework for outsourcing decision tree inference, although it incurred substantial communication overhead on the cloud side.
-Liu et al. \cite{liu2020towards} developed a comprehensive evaluation scheme that fully protects the privacy of queries, classification results, and decision tree models.
-Cong et al. \cite{cong2022sortinghat} proposed an efficient technique for binary decision tree evaluation using fully homomorphic encryption.
-Despite these contributions, these methods typically require traversing all the nodes of a decision tree during inference, leading to high computational overhead.
+As shown in \autoref{summary}, recent advancements have made notable progress in privacy-preserving DT inference, particularly within the outsourced setting.
+Zheng et al. \cite{zheng2020securely} introduce a secure framework for outsourcing DT inference, although it incurred substantial communication overhead on the cloud side.
+Liu et al. \cite{liu2020towards} develope a comprehensive evaluation scheme that fully protects the privacy of queries, classification results, and decision tree models.
+Zhang et al. \cite{zhang2022decision} design an outsourced scheme by combining a modified K-nearest neighbors and one-way functions for DT-based e-Healthcare systems.
+However, these methods typically require traversing all decision tree nodes during inference, leading to high computational overhead.

-To address this issue, recent research has focused on methods that traverse only the correctly predicted path.
-Tueno et al. \cite{tueno2019private} represented decision trees as arrays and utilized garbled circuits, oblivious transfer, or oblivious RAM to limit comparisons to $d$, the tree's depth.
-Ma et al. \cite{ma2021let} developed a protocol that combines the strengths of two existing paradigms to improve efficiency.
-Bai et al. \cite{bai2022scalable} designed a sublinear private decision tree evaluation protocol with $O(d)$ communication complexity.
-However, none of these methods support offline users, who must remain online to obtain accurate prediction results.
-For a more detailed exploration of these and other related works, refer to \autoref{related}.
+To improve efficiency, recent outsourced research has focused on methods that traverse only the correctly predicted path.
+Ma et al. \cite{ma2021let} develop a protocol that combines the strengths of two existing paradigms to improve efficiency.
+Bai et al. \cite{bai2022scalable} design a sublinear private decision tree evaluation protocol with $O(d)$ communication complexity.
+Yuan et al. \cite{yuan2024efficient} propose a privacy-preserving scheme for outsourced Gradient Boosting Decision Tree (GBDT) inference that requires accessing only the correct path while ensuring path privacy through an obfuscated permutation of multiple trees.
+Notably, their scheme is effective only for GBDT, i.e., models composed of multiple trees, and it fails to preserve path privacy when applied to a single decision tree.
+However, none of these methods support offline users, who must remain online to obtain predictions.
+A more detailed exploration of these related works is available in Section \ref{related}.